Patient information: Acne (Beyond the Basics)

 ●The glands that produce sebum, known as sebaceous glands, enlarge during adolescence and sebum production increases (figure 2).
 Numerous sebaceous glands are found on the face, neck, chest, upper back, and upper arms.

-●The increase in sebum production allows for the overgrowth of bacteria that normally live on the skin.
+●The increase in sebum production allows for the overgrowth of a bacterium called Propionibacterium acnes that normally lives on the skin.

-●Bacterial overgrowth causes local inflammation, which causes rupture of the follicle (figure 3).
-This can lead to the formation of a red or tender pimple.
+●Inflammation occurs as a result of bacterial overgrowth or other factors (figure 3).
+This can lead to the rupture of the follicle and the formation of a red or tender pimple.

 Hormonal changes — Hormonal changes during adolescence cause the sebaceous glands to become enlarged, and sebum production increases.
 In most people with acne, hormone levels are normal, but the sebaceous glands are highly sensitive to the hormones.